dendo-systems/renkei-poe-ha/CONTRIBUTING.md

 ### Commit Message Format

-We use conventional commit format:
+We use descriptive commit messages that clearly explain the change:

-- `feat:` - New features
-- `fix:` - Bug fixes
+- **New features**: "Add support for motor speed control"
+- **Bug fixes**: "Fix connection timeout in status updates"
+- **Documentation**: "Update contributing guidelines"
+- **Tests**: "Add tests for config flow validation"
+- **Refactoring**: "Refactor client connection handling"
-- `docs:` - Documentation changes
+- **Releases**: "Release v1.0.5 - Documentation Update"

-- `test:` - Test additions or modifications
-- `refactor:` - Code refactoring
-- `style:` - Code style changes (formatting, etc.)
+Use present tense and start with a capital letter.
+Be descriptive about what the change accomplishes.

 ## Issue Guidelines